Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Survival Analysis for Cost-Aware Robustness Estimation

 \subsection{Failure Rate}

 The failure rate refers to the percentage or proportion of examples that cause the targeted ML model to misclassify or produce incorrect outputs~\cite{meyers}.
-To encompass the cost of a particular model or attack, the proposed methodology considers failures to be a function over some time interval (\textit{e.g.}, training time, inference time, attack generation time, \textit{etc.}) and some covariates, $\theta$, so that the failure rate is the average time until a failure in a time interval around time, $t$, such that:
+To encompass the cost of a particular model or attack, the proposed methodology considers failures to be a function over some time interval (\textit{e.g.,} attack generation time) with parameters, $\theta$, so that the failure rate is the average time until a failure in a time interval around time, $t$, such that

-where $p(\textrm{False~Classification} \mid \theta)$ is the probability of a false classification given a particular set of hyper-parameters, $\theta$, $\Delta t$ is a time interval, and $t$ is a point in time.
-Note that $1 - \lambda$ is an estimate of this value when $\Delta t = t$ and converges to this value as the number of samples, $N \rightarrow \infty$.
-By modelling accuracy as a function of time, one can then compare the probability of failure to the cost, which is also measured in time, allowing one to make deployment decisions based on the risk analysis standards outlined in IEC61508~\cite{IEC61508}.
-This then allows us to make claims like ``increasing training time by X\% will yield survival time gains of Y\%''~\cite{meyers_aft}.